Suchindram: History

 The town along with Kanyakumari was part of Travancore.
 It became part of Tamil Nadu in 1956.

 Transportation

-Suchindram is about 11 km from Kanyakumari and about 7 km from Nagarkoil lying between these two towns.
-Busses ply from Thirunelveli, Kanyakumari and Trivandram.
-The nearest railway station is Nagarkoil on the Trivandrum - Kanyakumari section of the Southern Railway.
+Suchindram is about 11 km from Kanyakumari and about 7 km from Nagercoil lying between these two towns.
+Busses ply from Thirunelveli, Kanyakumari and Thiruvananthapuram.
+The nearest railway station is Nagercoil Junction railway station on the Thiruvananthapuram - Kanyakumari section of the Southern Railway.

+Government of Kerala is operating KSRTC bus between Holy Places Haripad, Thiruvananthapuram, Nagercoil, Suchindram, Mylaudy, Athankarai Pallivasal (Tirunelveli dist).